alexrichterxyz/research_limit_order_book/README.md

 - stop orders
 - trailing stop orders with relative or absolute offset.

-This engine provides two key building blocks called "trigger" and "order" which can be combined to easily implement complicated, custom order types or even entire trading strategies.

 ## Implementation

 The matching engine is implemented in modern C++ (version 11 or higher) and has no external dependencies.

 ### Orders and triggers
-The matching engine is based on two main building blocks, "orders" and "triggers", that can be combined and customized to form nearly any conceivable order type.
+There are two main building blocks: "orders" and "triggers", that can be combined and customized to form nearly any conceivable order type.

 **Orders** are simply limit orders that are defined by their side (bid/ask), price, quantity, immediate-or-cancel flag, and all-or-nothing flag.
 Additionally, orders implement five customizable event handlers: on_accepted, on_rejected, on_traded, on_queued, and on_cancelled.